eievui5/vuibui-engine/README.md

-Currently being built on a random 4.2 master build:
+Currently being built on RGBDS 4.2
-`rgbasm v0.4.2-122-ge7d6ddf-dirty`

-What does the dirty part mean?
-Who knows.
-Sorry.
+This version is included in the `rgbds-0.4.2-win64` folder and will automatically be used when running `make`.
+See line 20 of the makefile.

 ### Libraries